Navigation Capture

 Registering the navigation observer

-Register LogRocket's navigation observer on construction of your WidgetsApp or any of its subclasses, such as MaterialApp.
+Register LogRocket's navigation observer on construction of your WidgetsApp or any of its subclasses, such as MaterialApp, or directly on any Navigator instances themselves.
 Passing a URL host to the navigator observer's constructor will form the base of URLs generated for navigation events.

 class App extends StatelessWidget {